-- Recommendations for patient care based on current science, evidence, and clinical reasoning, while giving a fair and balanced view of diagnostic and therapeutic options.
+- recommendations for patient care are based on current science, evidence, and clinical reasoning while giving a fair and balanced view of diagnostic and therapeutic options

-- All scientific research referred to, reported, or used in this educational activity in support or justification of a patient care recommendation conform to the generally accepted standards of experimental design, data collection, analysis, and interpretation.
+- all scientific research referred to, reported, or used in this educational activity in support or justification of a patient care recommendation conforms to the generally accepted standards of experimental design, data collection, analysis, and interpretation

-- New and evolving topics for which there is a lower (or absent) evidence base are clearly identified as such within the educational activity, and that such practices are not promoted beyond what is warranted by current science, evidence, and clinical reasoning.
+- new and evolving topics for which there is a lower (or absent) evidence base are clearly identified as such within the educational activity, and such practices are not promoted beyond what is warranted by current science, evidence, and clinical reasoning

 Our aim is to provide the highest possible learning experience based on science and transparency.